hongbinandjames/katoochi/HTMS/House_of_the_Scorpion.md

 Object: Flashlight

 Background Info: In the House of the Scorpion, Tam Lin was chosen as Matt’s bodyguard.
 Tam Lin eventually became one of the closest people to Matt.

-# House of the Scorpion
-*Science Fiction by Nancy Farmer*

 ## Reasoning